openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 ![Create VM - OS disk on list](img/1-3.jpg)
 Within the storage step, the disk added on the general step will appear as the first item on the list.
+This disk cannot be deleted but can be modified.

 ![Create VM - OS disk modal](img/1-3-1.jpg)
 Editing that disk will display a warning notification within the edit modal.